 This is the fate that silence carved on me…

 I won’t write a paragraph on each song; that would get tedious.
 Some of the songs have their place in the greater theme of love and loss, others are songs I thought you might like.
-There’s songs about the slow, tedious lull of depression.
-There’s a few about appreciating the journey in spite of it ending.
+There are songs about the slow, tedious lull of depression.
+There are a few about appreciating the journey in spite of its ending.
 I can remember saying, for the first few years after you died, it felt like I carried a ghost in my pocket everywhere I went.
-This pervasive heaviness that warped everything and everyone around me.
-A lot of it was in my head, but for me it was very real.
+This pervasive heaviness warped everything and everyone around me.
+A lot of it was in my head, but for me, it was very real.
 In more ways than one, this mix was a means of finding my way out beyond that heavy place.